rdebowski/xcommerce-structure-accounts/README.md

 You will ask where is Create ?

 Well it's done in different way currently.
 At the begining adventure with xCommerce question was: How to extend customer xCommerce entity.
 The faster way it was found, was to extend xCommerce json policy with custom fields and run boostrap to re-generate schema of customer entity in database.
 Currently with knowledge which was gethered last months, it's possible to change e.g. composer component or just component.
-I believe there will be a chance and time to make it :) Feel free to add.
+I believe there will be a chance and time to make it and describe deeper :) Feel free to add.

 ## Structure relation